winkj/air-quality-demo/README.md

 ## Table of contents

 This documentation is separate into the following chapters:
-1. Hardware setup [TBD]
+1. Hardware setup
 1. Software downloads
 1. Dashboard setup
 1. Device setup
-1. Configuring for a particular WICED platform [TBD]
+1. Configuring for a particular WICED platform

 ## Hardware setup